 (1) Ownership of open space.
-The applicant must identify the owner of the open space who is responsible for maintaining the open space and facilities located thereon.
-For example, if a homeowners association is the owner, membership in the association must be mandatory and automatic for all homeowners of the subdivision and their successors.
-If a homeowners association is the owner, it must have lien authority to ensure the collection of dues from all members.
-The cost and responsibility for maintaining the open space and any facilities located thereon must be borne by the owner.
+The applicant must identify who will be the owner of the open space and who will beis responsible for maintaining the open space and facilities located thereon if that will be someone other than the owner of the open space.
+For example, If a homeowners association is will be the owner, membership in the association must be mandatory and will be required by deed coveanants automatic for all homeowners of in the subdivision and their successors.
+If a homeowners association is the owner, it must have lien authority to ensure the collection of dues-assessments from all members.
+The cost and responsibility for maintaining the open space and any facilities located thereon must-shall be borne by the owner.